 In Earth vs. The Flying Saucers (1956), a misunderstanding results in US forces at a space exploration base firing on visiting aliens.
 Predictably, war ensues.
 20 Million Miles to Earth (1957) is the more interesting movie.
 On its return from an expedition to Venus, a US spaceship crashes into the Mediterranean.
 It was carrying the egg of a Venusian creature, the Ymir, which soon hatches and—you can guess it—grows to great size and eventually goes on a rampage.

 Once again, rarely, the site for the rampage isn’t Tokyo or New York.
 It’s Rome that gets stomped here, and the final scene with the Ymir on the Colosseum is memorable.
 The film has a lot of similarities to King Kong.
 Scientists bring the creature back to civilization, and it doesn’t seem innately violent, but rather is driven to go on its rampage by frightening or threatening encounters with humans.
 (If you recall, Kong breaks loose after being startled by too many camera flashbulbs.)
-In the end, it falls dead from a famous architectural monument, and one of the scientists stands over its body, reflecting sadly on why things came to this end.
+In the end, it falls dead from a famous architectural monument, just as Kong did, and one of the scientists stands over its body, reflecting sadly on why things came to this end.

 There is a very good documentary on Ray Harryhausen and his work, The Harryhausen Chronicles, narrated by Leonard Nimoy.
 It’s available on DVD from Netflix.